Here’s the recipe to my favorite Lebanese Hummus dish.

 - A pinch of paprika (or more.
 Depends on how spicy you want it.
 Omit if you or your guests don’t like spicy food)

-Put the Garbanzo beans in boiling water until they become soft and you’re able to crush them easily with two finger (don’t burn your fingers), then turn off the heat and leave them sitting there for a bit, (don’t strain them from the water).
+Put the Hummus beans (Garbanzo beans) in boiling water until they become soft and you’re able to crush them easily with two finger (don’t burn your fingers), then turn off the heat and leave them sitting there for a bit, (don’t strain them from the water).
 Ultimately, you should wait until the beans are warm leaning towards hot before mashing them.

 In a food processor: